ajrominger/to-do/to-do.md

 # sadScaling

-- fix z-val in neg binom scaling
-- write-up three different ways of scaling
-- write jon

 # happySAD

 - figure out when z-val is informative (i.e. what sample size)
 - test z-val to make sure the analytical version is really right
     - see if *pika* logLikZ works when 'by hand' z from sadScaling does not

+# eco-evo meeting
+- make budget
+- write up proposal

 # logistic